OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/dynamic-form-widgets.rst.txt

 maximum values of another element based on the current value of a select element.

 Sites have node types of all shapes and sizes.
-Some sites even have heterogenous clusters where there are different node types in the cluster.
+Some sites even have heterogeneous clusters where there are different node types in the cluster.

 This feature allows for setting the minimum and maximum values for input fields like the number of cores to request.